-How profitable a bank is has an effect on its long-term survivability.
-Earnings can be retained by the bank, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
-Losses, on the other hand, take away from a bank's ability to do those things.
+A bank's earnings performance affects its long-term survivability.
+Earnings can be retained by the bank, giving a boost to its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in tough times.
+Conversely, losses lessen a bank's ability to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one key measure of a bank's earnings.
-Radius Bank's most recent annualized quarterly return on equity was 2.01 percent, below the national average of 8.10 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one widely used measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Radius Bank was 2.01 percent, below the national average of 8.10 percent.

-The bank earned net income of $2.0 million on total equity of $106.8 million for the twelve months ended December 31, 2017.
+For the twelve months ended December 31, 2017, the bank reported net income of $2.0 million on total equity of $106.8 million.
 The bank had an annualized return on average assets, or ROA, of 0.19 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.